noahehall/theBookOfNoah/0current/scripting.md

 # todo
   - transcribe written notes to this doc

+# TLDR
+  - focuses on `bash` scripting, but should work in general for other shells
   -

 # quick notes, see linux dir for massive amounts of information

 # links